DrKraig/Planning-Algorithms/Project5/Readme.md

     1. Python 3 should be installed on your system.
     2. PyGame - Install it using 'pip install pygame'

-Note:  Other libraries used are inbuilt.</br>
+Note:  Other libraries used are inbuilt.
+The repo also consists of a ROS package present at ./Code/ROS</br>

   <h2>Instructions to run the code:</h2>